 Executive Director and Chief Nursing Officer

 Timothy P. McGarvey, MSN, LMSW, RN, NEA-BC, Executive Director and Chief Nursing Officer of Gracie Square Hospital, is responsible for the short and long-term planning, leadership, direction, and overall accountability for Gracie Square Hospital’s operational and administrative functions.
 Prior to joining Gracie Square Hospital, Mr. McGarvey spent 18 years in various leadership roles including Director of Nursing Operations at NewYork-Presbyterian Westchester Behavioral Health Center and Director of Nursing and Quality at NewYork-Presbyterian Payne Whitney Manhattan.
 Most recently, Mr. McGarvey was the Director of Care Coordination and Social Work at NewYork-Presbyterian Weill-Cornell Medical Center.

 Mr. McGarvey holds a Bachelor of Science in Psychology from Iona College, a Master of Social Work from Fordham University and a Master in Nursing from Phoenix University.
 He is board-certified by the American Nurses Credentialing Center as an Advanced Nurse Executive.

 Chief Medical Officer

-Dr. Anthony is a Clinical Associate Professor of Psychiatry of the Weill Cornell Medical College and a Fellow of the American Psychiatric Association.
-She continues to practice general adult psychiatry in part time private practice in White Plains and Manhattan.
+Dr. Anthony is a Clinical Associate Professor of Psychiatry at Weill Cornell Medicine and a Fellow of the American Psychiatric Association.
+She continues to practice general adult psychiatry part time through her private practice in White Plains and Manhattan.